gchq/event-logging-schema/README.md

 See [here](https://gchq.github.io/event-logging-schema/) for the full documentation on the schema.

+The documentation includes a number of complete example XML documents.
+These xml documents are validated as part of the build process to ensure the examples are valid against the latest schema and to highlight examples that are no longer valid when the schema is changed.
+This validation is done against a variant of the schema that is specific for validating the example XML.
+This schema should be identical to the generated full schema except that it has a static version number so the example XML documents don't have to change with each release.

 ## Building the schema

 The master version of the schema is located in the root of this repository (`event-logging.xsd`).